erc0093/TV-VPN-Bridge/README.md

 [中文说明](./README_zh.md)

-# TV-VPN-Bridge
-Share your Mac VPN connection to TV and other devices, without routers or extra setup.

 # TV VPN Bridge

 Share your Mac VPN connection to LG TV and other devices, without routers or extra setup.